Biggest Music Festivals on the Planet

 Where: Brisbane, Queensland

-Fun fact: At the 2019 festival, The Mount Isa Blast “theatrical spectacular” promises to be truly wild; in addition to featuring mass choirs and a full symphony, there will be motocross, livestock and, um, bobcats.
+Fun fact: At the 2019 festival, The Mount Isa Blast “theatrical spectacular” was truly wild; in addition to featuring mass choirs and a full symphony, there was a motocross, livestock and, um, bobcats.

 30. Fuji Rock, Japan